When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 Cuy are domesticated for their meat which has been likened to rabbit or dark chicken meat.
-They’re typically grilled, fried, or roasted and are known for being high in protein and low in fat and cholesterol.
 Because of their small size and rapid reproduction rates, they’re easy to keep as livestock and can be farmed even in urban environments.
+They’re known for being high in protein and low in fat and cholesterol.

 It’s estimated that 65 million guinea pigs are consumed in Peru every year.
 They’re a common ingredient in pachamanca and are celebrated in the annual religious festival known as jaca tsariy (“collecting the cuys”).
 In fact, they’re so ingrained in Peruvian culture that a famous painting in Cusco’s main cathedral depicts Jesus and the twelve disciples feasting on cuy.

 In Peru, anticuchos are commonly sold from street carts and street food stalls known as anitcucheras.
-They can be made with any type of meat marinated in vinegar and spices like garlic, cumin, black pepper, and aji, though the most popular version is made from beef heart (anticuchos de corazon).
-They’re typically served with boiled potatoes, corn, and sauces made from aji pepper.
+They can be made with any type of meat marinated in vinegar and spices like garlic, cumin, black pepper, and aji chilies, though the most popular version is made from beef heart (anticuchos de corazón).
+Anticuchos de corazón are typically served with boiled potatoes, corn, and sauces made from aji pepper.

 Anticuchos in Peru can be traced as far back as the 16th century.
-At the time, they were made with llama meat.
-Spanish conquistadores who encountered the dish replaced llama with beef and introduced garlic into the recipe.
+At the time, they were made with llama and alpaca meat.
+Spanish conquistadores who encountered the dish replaced them with beef and introduced garlic into the recipe.

-Empanada is a type of baked or fried turnover common in the cuisines of many countries in Latin America, including Peru.
-It’s made with dough folded over a filling of meat, vegetables, potatoes, egg, raisins, spices, and other ingredients.
+Empanada is a type of baked or fried turnover common in the cuisines of many countries in Central and South America, including Peru.
+Recipes vary but it’s typically made with dough folded over a filling of meat, vegetables, potatoes, egg, raisins, spices, and other ingredients.
 The name empanada stems from the Spanish word empanar, meaning to “roll in pastry dough”.

 Empanadas are a popular street food in Peru.
 They can be baked or fried and usually made with minced beef, olives, and hard-boiled egg.
 Other common ingredients include onions, chives, garlic, cumin, coriander, and pepper.